nuagenetworks/monostack-example/README.md

 @end
 ```

 We said that we want to display this module at the same level than the *Users* module.
-The *Users* module is actually a sub module of the principal module `ViewControllers/SKConfigurationModule.j`.
-So let's edit this file and make it look like:
+The *Users* module is actually a sub module of the principal module `SKConfigurationModule`.
+So let's add our `SKLocationsModule` as a submodule too.

+Edit `ViewControllers/SKConfigurationModule.j` and make it look like:

 ```objj
 @import <Foundation/Foundation.j>